fedora-python/portingguide/source/comparisons.rst

 When simple types such as tuples, strings, and numbers are used for keys, the many comparisons are then handled by optimized C code.
-Also, in most cases key functions are more readable than *cmp*: usually, one thinks of sorting by some aspect of an object (such as last name), rather than by comparing individual objects.
+Also, in most cases key functions are more readable than *cmp*: usually, people think of sorting by some aspect of an object (such as last name), rather than by comparing individual objects.
 The main disadvantage is that the old *cmp* style is commonly used in C-language APIs, so external libraries are likely to provide similar functions.